phillcampbell/RubyCA/readme.md

 ## Tips

-RubyCA will be able to be ran as a daemon if the future, but for now you can use 'screen' to run it in the background.
+RubyCA will be able to be ran as a daemon now
+Create the thin.yaml file and edit to suit your requirements

+    $ cp ./thin.yaml.sample ./thin.yaml
+    $ nano ./thin.yaml

+RubyCA must be started with

+    $ bundle exec thin start -C ./thin.yaml

+## Note

+The first run still needs RubyCA run as root to be able to generate the ca certificates.
-    $ screen -S 'RubyCA' -d -m ./RubyCA
+    $ sudo ./RubyCA

-You can then access the running screen session with:

-    $ screen -r 'RubyCA'